Slayzur02/Cannon-Spawning/README.md

 # Overview

 This project is a 2d endless runner game based on https://store.steampowered.com/app/1102260/RANK_RUNNER/.
-However, it is set in a fantasy candyland (which is obvsiouly 10x better).
+However, it is set in a fantasy candyland (which is obviously 10x better).

 ### Instructions